tlswg/tls13-spec/draft-ietf-tls-tls13.md

   negotiated by any implementation.
 In particular, MD5 {{SLOTH}} and SHA-224 MUST NOT be used.

-* ecdsa_secp256r1_sha256, etc., align with TLS 1.2's ECDSA hash/signature pairs.
+* ECDSA signature schemes align with TLS 1.2's ECDSA hash/signature pairs.
   However, the old semantics did not constrain the signing curve.
+If TLS 1.2 is negotiated, implementations MUST be prepared to accept a signature that uses any curve that they advertised in the "supported_groups" extension.

+* Implementations that advertise support for RSASSA-PSS (which is mandatory in TLS 1.3), MUST be prepared to accept a signature using that scheme even when TLS 1.2 is negotiated.

 ### Negotiated Groups